divs1210/simple-stackless-lisp/README.md

 ### I. Download

-[Here](https://github.com/divs1210/simple-stackless-lisp/releases), you can find pre-compiled:
+You can find pre-compiled executables [here](https://github.com/divs1210/simple-stackless-lisp/releases).

-- Native executables for Ubuntu, MacOS, and Windows
+The download bundle contains execuatables for Ubuntu, MacOS, and Windows, and also a Java JAR.
-- Java JAR

 ##### Start a REPL